 When you pit Delta Comfort vs Main Cabin fares, what do you get in each?

 When you purchase a Main Cabin or Basic Economy ticket, you are seated behind the first class and Comfort Plus sections in one of the many rows reaching all the way to the back of the plane.

-But Delta Comfort Plus benefits include at least 34 inches of legroom, compared to just 31 or 32 inches of legroom in most economy seats on Delta planes.
+Delta Comfort Plus seats are towards the front of the plane, typically offering an extra 3 inches of legroom more than Delta's standard Main Cabin seat – it includes at least 34 inches of legroom, compared to just 31 or 32 inches of legroom in most economy seats on Delta planes.

 A tiny feature I love in Comfort Plus is the small front pocket on the seatback pocket.
 It's a very little thing, I know, but having a place to place your phone, wallet, or headphones inflight is convenient.

 But when it comes to legroom, Delta Comfort Plus isn't always a step above what you can get in economy.
 On some planes, you'll get even more legroom in what Delta calls its “Preferred Seats” in economy – especially exit rows.
-You typically have to pay extra for these seat assignments unless you have Delta Medallion Status – then you can select them for free.
+You typically have to pay extra for these seat assignments unless you have Delta Medallion Status, in which case you can select them for free.